scanoss/webhook/build and deployment.md

 [Install]
 WantedBy=multi-user.target
 ```
-You have to adjunt the configuration file folder and the desired handler.
+You have to adjust the configuration file folder and the desired handler.
-Then, copy this file to /etc/systemd/system as follows:
+Then, copy the necessary files as follow (replace {DEST} for the user folder, for example "/home/user/")
 ```
+cp test/scanoss-hook.yaml {DEST}
 cp scripts/scanoss-hook-systemd.sh {DEST}
 cp scripts/scanoss-hook.service /etc/systemd/system
 ```
-Now you are ready to start the service
+Now you are ready to start the service.
 ```
 service scanoss-hook start
 ```